 You can usually adjust the resolution of your external monitor in your computer's Display Settings (System Preference -> Display on Macs, or Display Properties on Windows),.
 If you have a 4K monitor set it to HD resolution which is 1920x1080 pixels.
 Then restart ProSelect.

 ProSelect 2017r1+ on Macs and ProSelect 2019r1+ on Windows support these screens by default.
 Macs, in particular, run a lot slower when running in Retina mode on larger screens.

 You can turn off this support for any application if you wish.
 See these articles:

 For Windows: Running ProSelect as a non Hi-DPI application

 If you turn off this support for ProSelect then your images and text will appear a little softer but the operating speed will be faster.
 Again, this will be more noticeable on slower computers.

 Windows users have a choice of Color Management engines.
 In most cases, the standard Windows Color System (WCS) should be installed on your computer.
 If not, you can use ProSelect's build-in LCMS color manager.
 If you have both, then make sure that you have WCS selected as this is much faster than the LCMS system.
 You can select this in Preferences -> Display -> Color Management -> Color Engine.

 Mirror Display Area

-The bottom line is... if your second screen (the one you are using for Mirror Display Area) is about the same size (in pixels) or smaller than your main computer screen then you can check the Keep Same Size checkbox in Preferences -> Display -> Calibration & Options -> Display Mirroring.
+The bottom line is... to get maximum performance, if you can setup your second screen (the one you are using for Mirror Display Area) to be about the same size (in pixels) or smaller than your main computer screen then you can check the Keep Same Size checkbox in Preferences -> Display -> Calibration & Options -> Display Mirroring.
 This will use the faster copy pixel method when transferring information to your second screen.